 Some advisers will only provide online services, however if you prefer to talk to someone face to face, many will happily arrange to meet you, for example at your home or their place of work.

-There are also networks of tax and accountancy franchises appearing in towns all over the UK and many of the individual offices will be run by ATTs/CTAs.
-Do not be put off if their signage indicates that they help solely businesses because many help individuals, too.
+There are also networks of tax and accountancy franchises in towns all over the UK and many of the individual offices will be run by ATTs/CTAs.
+Do not be put off if their signage indicates that they help solely businesses because many also help individuals.
 Again, you should check that they are a member of a relevant professional tax or accountancy body.

 If you want to verify that an adviser you have found is a member of the Association of Taxation Technicians or Chartered Institute of Taxation – you can do this using the tool.
 Select ‘I’m looking for a member’ rather than ‘I’m looking for tax advice’.

 LITRG can’t recommend any particular adviser or provider, but the information here should at least give you a starting point to your further research.
 What we will say however, is that you should be very wary of using tax refund companies.

 Using an app to help you with your taxes

 These days there are a wide range of smart phone apps (applications) available to help those with self-employment or rental income keep on top of their finances and taxes.

 They offer a range of services such as:

 - helping you to track your income and expenses via open banking technology (and categorising them for tax purposes),

 - checking your cashflow and potential tax liability.